cgnd/hackster-water-level-sensor/README.md

 7. Rebase and merge the pull request
 8. Tag the release commit (`git tag -s -a v1.2.3 -m "Release v1.2.3"`)
 9. Push the release tag to the remote (`git push --tags`)
-10. The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow will automatically create a draft release in [Releases](https://github.com/cgnd/hackster-water-level-sensor/releases)
+10. The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow will automatically build the firmware and create a draft release in [Releases](https://github.com/cgnd/hackster-water-level-sensor/releases)
 11. Copy the release notes from [CHANGELOG.md](CHANGELOG.md) into the draft release
 12. Publish the release